 - If you do not upload a new test result, you will get daily emails until you do so.

-Please note that you will not be offered work at schools that require weekly testing until you have a valid test result uploaded.
-You also will not be eligible to work at any LAUSD schools if you do not have the second dose of a COVID vaccine or are not fully vaccinated by November 15.
+You will not be offered work at schools that require weekly testing until you have a valid test result uploaded.
+You’ll also not be eligible to work at any LAUSD schools if you do not have the second dose of a COVID vaccine or are not fully vaccinated by November 15.

 Still hesitant about the COVID-19 vaccine?

 We understand vaccine hesitancy varies in reason and we respect your curiosity and your right to choose.